 The Chronic Disease Program created a Diabetes bookletto help you understand diabetes.

-A FREE 7 week Diabetes Class Series is available Oct 25 to Dec 6.
+A FREE 7 week Diabetes Class Series is available every Tuesday between May 2nd to June 13th.

 Registrants should be age 18 years and over and diagnosed whit diabetes or pre-diabetes and family members or care givers to those diagnosed with diabetes may register to attend.